jpastuszek/httpimagestore/README.md

 * `:symbol` - string beginning with `:` will match any URI component in that position and will store matched component string in variable named as symbol; this variable can then be used to build path, thumbnail parameters or in any other places where variables are expanded
 * `:symbol?` - string beginning with `:`  and followed with `?` will be optionally matched; request URI may not contain component in this location (usually at the end of URI) to be matched for this endpoint to be evaluated
 * `:symbol/regexp/` - in this format symbol will be matched only if `/` surrounded [regular expression](http://rubular.com) matches the URI section
+* `?:key` - string beginning with `?:` will match query string key and capture it variable of same name
+* `?key=foobar` - only matched when query string contains key with given value

 Note that any remaining URI are is stored in `path` variable.
 Also any query string parameters are available as variables.
 Additionally `query_string_options` is build from query string parameters and can be used to specify options to [HTTP Thumbnailer](https://github.com/jpastuszek/httpthumbnailer).